 Throughout this paper, $n\geq1$ is an integer that will eventually tend to infinity.
 We consider two functions $\mathbf{a}, \mathbf{b}\!:\![n]\longrightarrow [n]$ chosen independently and uniformly at random, where we write $[n]\defi \{1,2,\dots,n\}$.
 One can picture this data as a deterministic finite automaton (DFA), in which the elements in $[n]$ are states and the two functions $\mathbf{a}$ and $\mathbf{b}$ represent the transitions associated to the letters $a$ and $b$, respectively.
 In graph theory language, this object can be represented as a directed graph with two types of arcs (labelled with $a$ or $b$), such that each vertex has exactly one outgoing arc of each type.
 Choosing the functions independently and uniformly at random is equivalent to choosing the DFA uniformly at random, and equivalent to saying that each outgoing arc of each vertex is chosen uniformly at random in $[n]$, independently of everything else.

 In the context of automata, the notion of $w$-transition is very natural: the $w$-transition from a state is obtained by following successively the functions $\mathbf{a}$ and $\mathbf{b}$ according to the letters of the word $w$.
-Formally, given an integer $k\geq 1$ and a word $w=w_1w_2\dots w_k$ from $\{a,b\}^*$, the set of words on $\{a,b\}$, the \emph{$w$-transitions} are represented by the function $\mathbf{w}\!:\![n] \longrightarrow [n]$ defined as
+Formally, given an integer $k\geq 1$ and a word $w=w_1w_2\dots w_k$ from $\{a,b\}^*$, the set of words on $\{a,b\}$, the \emph{$w$-transitions} are represented by the function $\bfw\!:\![n] \longrightarrow [n]$ defined as